breck7/scrollsdk/faq.md

 #### What are some examples of Tree Languages?

 There are over a dozen <a href="https://github.com/treenotation/jtree/tree/master/langs">example languages</a> in the JTree GitHub repo.
-Here's a language that compiles to <a href="https://treenotation.org/designer/#standard%20stump">HTML</a>, a <a href="https://treenotation.org/designer/#standard%20project">language similar to Make</a>, and a <a href="https://treenotation.org/designer/#standard%20numbers">language that does simple math </a>.
+Here's a language that compiles to <a href="http://jtree.treenotation.org/designer/#standard%20stump">HTML</a>, a <a href="http://jtree.treenotation.org/designer/#standard%20project">language similar to Make</a>, and a <a href="http://jtree.treenotation.org/designer/#standard%20numbers">language that does simple math </a>.

 #### Languages that add numbers or compile to HTML are cute, but are there any advanced Tree Language?

 Currently the most advanced non-experimental Tree Language that we are aware of is Flow, the dataflow language used by our visual data science studio <a href="https://ohayo.computer/">Ohayo</a>.
 By 2020, we expect Flow to be a competitive rival to Python or R for 80% of data science tasks.
-Another very powerful language is <a href="https://treenotation.org/designer/#standard%20grammar">Grammar</a>, which is similar to ANTLR or Racket in that it's a language for building languages.
+Another very powerful language is <a href="http://jtree.treenotation.org/designer/#standard%20grammar">Grammar</a>, which is similar to ANTLR or Racket in that it's a language for building languages.
 However, in 2020 the most powerful Tree Language could be yours!
 We are here to help you build it!

 ## Structure

+#### What is the difference between Tree Notation and Tree Languages?

+There is a very important distinction between *Tree Notation* and *Tree Languages*.
+Tree Notation is a simple dumb format for encoding Tree Data structures.
+Tree Languages give you higher level semantics.
+There is not a single general purpose "Tree Language", like you might expect if you come from the Racket or Lisp worlds.
+Instead, there are many independent general purpose "Tree Languages" with any semantics desired by the language designer(s).

 #### What are the data structures in Tree Notation?